jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     /web/components=/components

 This just tells the MMT (Module Management Tool) to put the files and folders it finds in the AMP under "/web/components" in a directory called "/components" relative to the Share web app root.

+This should not be needed in more recent versions of the SDK.

 ### Testing Your Share Configuration